-If you don't explicitely assign a value to a declared variable, array or dictionary item it will remain in undefined state.
+If you don't explicitly assign a value to a declared variable, array or dictionary item it will remain in an undefined state.
 That's not a problem at all, and is even useful in many cases.
-For example, if your module parses files from certain format and it receives one from a different format, you can safely leave all your variables undefined instead of assigning them bogus values that doesn't make sense.
+For example, if your module parses files from a certain format and it receives one from a different format, you can safely leave all your variables undefined instead of assigning them bogus values that don't make sense.
 YARA will handle undefined values in rule conditions as described in Using modules.

-In addition to set_integer and set_string functions you have their get_integer and get_string counterparts.
-As the names suggest they are used for getting the value of a variable, which can be useful in the implementation of your functions to retrieve values previously stored by module_load.
+In addition to set\integer and set\string functions you have their get\integer and get\string counterparts.
+As the names suggest they are used for getting the value of a variable, which can be useful in the implementation of your functions to retrieve values previously stored by module\load.

-int64_t get_integer (YR_OBJECT object, const char field, ...)
+int64\t get\integer (YR\OBJECT\ object, const char\ field, ...)

-char get_string (YR_OBJECT object, const char field, ...)
+char\ get\string (YR\OBJECT\ object, const char\ field, ...)

-There's also a function to the get any YR_OBJECT in the objects tree:
+There's also a function to get any YR\OBJECT in the objects tree:

-YR_OBJECT get_object (YR_OBJECT object, const char field, ...)
+YR\OBJECT\ get\object (YR\OBJECT\ object, const char\ field, ...)

-Here goes a little exam...
+Here is a little exam...